-In Peru, the fries are often prepared as thick steak fries using a yellow potato.
-Go with whatever fries you want, keeping in mind that homemade are best.
-We've more than got you covered on how to make the most perfect thin and crispy ones.
+In Peru, the fries are often prepared as thick steak fries, using a yellow potato.
+Go with whatever kind of fries you want, keeping in mind that homemade are best.
+We've more than got you covered on how to make perfect thin and crispy ones.

 A proper plate of lomo saltado isn't complete without rice.
 Adding one starch on top of another starch may seem like overkill, but it's part of the spirit of the dish.
 To the Chinese who helped create lomo saltado, no meal is complete without rice.
 And to the Peruvians who also helped create it, the same can be said for potato.
 Neither is wrong, which is why putting both on the plate is so right.